ZeroCM/zcm/README.md

-ZCM is a micro-framework for mesaage-passing and data-marshalling, designed originally for robotics systems where high-bandwidth and low latency are critical and the variance in compute platformes is large.
-ZCM provides a publish/subscribe message passing model and automatic marshalling/unmarshalling code generation with bindings for applications in a variety of programming languages.
-ZCM also reamins transport agnostic and defines only a transport interface so that it can run on anything from a high-end linux compute cluster to a low-end real-time embedded-system with no operating system.
+ZCM is a micro-framework for mesaage-passing and data-marshalling, designed originally for robotics systems where high-bandwidth and low latency are critical and the variance in compute platforms is large.

+ZCM provides a publish/subscribe message-passing model and automatic marshalling/unmarshalling code generation with bindings for a variety of programming languages.
+This message-type design respects language-specific coding idioms insofar as possible.

+ZCM is transport-agnostic.
+There is no single built-in transport backend.
+Every transport is first-class.
+This is achieved by defining strict blocking and non-blocking transport APIs.
+As long as a transport implementation conforms to this API, it should work flawlessly with ZCM.
+This design allows ZCM to work well on anything from a high-end posix-based compute cluster to a low-end real-time embedded-system with no operating system.

 ZCM is a derivation of the LCM project created in 2006 by the MIT DARPA Urban Challenge